qouteall/qouteall-blog/blog/2025/Cognitive-biases.md

 - Often quickly making decision before having complete information is better than waiting for complete investination.
 - Sometime multiple decisions both can fulfill the goal.
 The important is to quickly do action, rather than which decision is optimal.

-_Thinking, Fast and Slow_ proposes that human mind has two systems: System 1 thinks by intuition and heuristics, which is fast and efficient, but inaccurate and biased; System 2: thinks by rational logical reasoning, which is slower and requires more efforts, but is more accurate.
+_Thinking, Fast and Slow_ proposes that human mind has two systems:

+- **System 1** thinks by intuition and heuristics, which is fast and efficient, but inaccurate and biased.
+- **System 2** thinks by rational logical reasoning, which is slower and requires more efforts, but is more accurate.

 Most thinking mainly uses System 1 while being unnoticed.

-### Emotion overrides System 2
+### Emotion overrides rationality

+With in intense emotion, the rationality (System 2) is being overridden, making one more likely to make mistakes.

+Some examples:

+- When being criticized, the more eager you are trying to prove you correct, the more mistake you may make.
+- The trader experiencing loss tend to do more irrational trading and lose more money.

+Being calm can "increase intelligence".

 ### Default effect